Coder-RD/SQL-Challenge/README.md

 ## 🧠 Concepts Practiced

-- ✅ INNER JOIN
-- ✅ Multiple Table JOINs
-- ✅ Students Table
-- ✅ Friends Table
+- ✅ Symmetric Pairs
-- ✅ Packages Table
+- ✅ Reversed Pair Matching
-- ✅ Relational Data Analysis
+- ✅ Self-Symmetric Pairs
-- ✅ Salary Comparison
+- ✅ Self JOIN
-- ✅ Comparing Student and Friend Salaries
+- ✅ JOIN Conditions
-- ✅ Joining Related Records
+- ✅ Matching `(X, Y)` with `(Y, X)`
 - ✅ WHERE Condition
+- ✅ GROUP BY
+- ✅ HAVING
 - ✅ ORDER BY
-- ✅ Ascending Salary Sorting
+- ✅ Ascending Result Sorting
-- ✅ Multi-Table Query Construction
+- ✅ Duplicate Handling
-- ✅ Filtering Based on Related Data
+- ✅ Relational Data Analysis
-- ✅ Database Relationships
 - ✅ Logical SQL Problem Solving

 ---

 ## 📖 Problem-Solving Approach

-The **Placements** challenge focuses on comparing the salaries of students with the salaries of their best friends.

-The problem uses three related tables:

-- **Students** – Contains student information.
-- **Friends** – Contains the relationship between a student and their best friend.
-- **Packages** – Contains salary information.

-The solution connects these tables using `JOIN` operations.

-The student's package information is compared with the package information of their best friend.

-Only those students are selected whose **best friend's salary is higher than their own salary**.

-The result is then sorted according to the friend's salary.

-The solution uses:

-- `JOIN` to connect Students, Friends, and Packages.
+The **Symmetric Pairs** challenge focuses on finding pairs `(X, Y)` from the `Functions` table where a corresponding reversed pair `(Y, X)` also exists.

+The `Functions` table contains two columns:

+- **X** – First value of the pair.
-- Multiple aliases of the Packages table to compare two salary values.
+- **Y** – Second value of the pair.

-- `WHERE` to filter students based on salary comparison.
-- `ORDER BY` to sort the final result.
+Two pairs `(X1, Y1)` and `(X2, Y2)` are considered symmetric when:

+- `X1 = Y2`
+- `X2 = Y1`

+The solution identifies these relationships by comparing records from the same table.

+A **Self JOIN** can be used to compare one row with another row in the same table and find matching reversed pairs.

+The query also ensures that:

+- The output follows the required `X ≤ Y` condition.
+- Self-symmetric pairs such as `(20, 20)` are handled correctly.
+- Results are displayed in ascending order.
+- Duplicate results are avoided where required.

-This challenge helped strengthen my understanding of **relational databases, multiple-table JOINs, table aliases, and comparison-based filtering**.
+This challenge helped strengthen my understanding of **self joins, table relationships, pair matching, filtering conditions, duplicate handling, and relational SQL logic**.

 ---

 ## 🎯 Learning Outcome

-Day 52 improved my understanding of:
+Day 53 improved my understanding of:

+- 🔄 Symmetric pair relationships
-- 🔗 Joining multiple related tables
+- 🔗 Self JOIN operations
-- 🗄️ Understanding table relationships
+- 🗄️ Comparing records within the same table
+- 🧩 Matching reversed pairs
-- 💰 Comparing values between related records
+- 📌 Handling self-symmetric records
-- 👥 Working with student and friend relationships
-- 📊 Analyzing salary information
 - 🔍 Filtering records using conditions
-- 📌 Using table aliases
+- 📊 GROUP BY and HAVING
-- 📈 Sorting results
+- 📈 Sorting query results
-- 🧩 Building multi-table SQL queries
+- 🧠 Building relational SQL logic
-- 🧠 Improving logical thinking
-- 💻 Strengthening SQL problem-solving skills
+- 💻 Improving SQL problem-solving skills

 ---

 ## 📂 Files Added

-- 💻 `Placements.sql`
+- 💻 `Symmetric Pairs.sql`
-- 📸 `Screenshot 2026-09-16 095852.png`
+- 📸 `Screenshot 2026-09-17 163143.png`

 ---